Rent increases

 It is an offence under the Act to increase the rent in less than 12 months, with a maximum penalty of 20 penalty units.
 If you believe an offence has occurred you can contact the RTA for information and request an investigation.

-Rent increase requirements do not apply to exempt property managers/owners or exempt providers.
-The Act provides definitions for an exempt property manager/owner and an exempt provider.
+Some rent increase rules do not apply to exempt property managers/owners.
+The Act provides definitions for an exempt property manager/owner.

 New agreements